SHIFT SLS Reference Implementation Guide

 This is the most comprehensive approach, ensuring that all data is tagged appropriately.
 However, it may have performance implications due to the need to tag every resource.
 It also relies on the system being able to persist the tags with the data.
 This approach also must retag data when the tagging policy (e.g. SLS ValueSets) changes.

-When a Patient is accessed, a task examines all of that Patient's data and applies the appropriate tags.
+When a Patient's data are accessed, a task examines all of that Patient's data and applies the appropriate tags.
 This approach allows for dynamic tagging based on the current state of the data and the applicable access control policies.
 However, it may lead to performance issues due to the need to tag data at the time of access, which could introduce latency.
 It also relies on the system being able to persist the tags with the data.
 This approach has the benefit of not changing data to add tags unless that Patient is actively being accessed.
 Thus historic patients that are no longer being accessed would not need to be tagged.

 When a search is executed, the SLS RI is executed to inspect the Search Bundle and any new tags are written back to the database.
 This approach allows for dynamic tagging based on the current state of the data and the applicable access control policies at the time of search.
 However, it may lead to significant performance issues due to the need to tag data at the time of search, which could introduce latency.
 It also relies on the system being able to persist the tags with the data.
 This approach has the benefit of not changing data to add tags unless that data is actively being searched for.
 This inspection of the Search Bundle would only be done if the Access Control decision has residual rules to further remove categories of sensitive data.